Bullet for My Valentine: Self-titled seventh album (2020–2023)

 On 11 June 2021, Bullet for My Valentine unveiled a new Patreon page, The Army of Noise, posting that it is "the only place to get the latest BFMV news, early tix, BTS, merch discounts and exclusive items, signed gifts and more.
 Plus, a portion of each sub goes to the Teenage Cancer Trust."
 On 15 June 2021, ahead of their headline slot at this weekend's Download Pilot, the band announced that they are planning to release new music on Friday, 18 June, with a 30-second video teaser hinting at some potentially heavy new music.
 On that day, the band officially released the new single "Knives" along with its music video.
 At the same time, they officially announced that their self-titled seventh studio album was set for release on 22 October 2021 while also revealed the album cover and the track list.
 On 23 July 2021, the band released the second single "Parasite" and its corresponding music video.
 On 10 September 2021, the band released the third single "Shatter" alongside an accompanying music video.
 On 20 September 2021, due to the ongoing COVID-19 pandemic and manufacturing delays, the band announced that they pushed back the release of the album to 5 November 2021.
 On 1 October 2021, one month before the album release, the band released the fourth single "Rainbow Veins".
 On 8 April 2022, the band released the fifth single "Omen" while also announcing the deluxe edition of the album which is set to be released on 8 July 2022.
 At the same time, the band officially revealed the album cover and the track list.
 On 30 April 2022, the band delayed the release of the deluxe edition from 8 July 2022 to 5 August 2022.
 On 27 May 2022, the group unveiled another single "Stitches".
 On 29 July 2022, their seventh single, "No More Tears to Cry", was released.

+20th anniversary of The Poison and upcoming eighth studio album (2024–present)

+In celebration of the 20th anniversary of The Poison, the band released a 20th anniversary edition of the album and announced 'The Poisoned Ascendancy' Tour with Trivium co-headlining for 2025, with Trivium celebrating the 20th anniversary of Ascendancy.
+Bullet for My Valentine also announced that they are in the studio to record their eighth studio album, with hopes to get the album out by 2025.
+The band pulled out of The Poisoned Ascendancy tour in May 2025, finishing the North American leg, despite initial plans to continue into regions such as South America and Australia into the end of 2025, with Trivium bassist Paolo Gregoletto putting the blame on Matt Tuck.
+Bullet for My Valentine released a statement expressing that they decided to focus on the "next chapter", heading back to the studio in the summer to finish their upcoming album and planning to tour in 2026 and 2027, "hitting every corner".
+In July 2025, the band announced a three-day Australian tour in October for The Poison's anniversary, headlining alone.